Logicworks/aiml-examples/samples/08_textgen/README.md

 ![Solution Architecture](./docs/imgs/solution_architecture.png)

+1. Once a customer has access to GenFlow, Logicworks will share GenFlow’s CloudFormation template via S3 path with the customer’s AWS account.
+2. Upon launching the solution via CloudFormation, an SNS topic is created which the customer’s email will be subscribed to.
+Users will receive a notification once the EC2 is ready, along with the link access to the GenFlow’s web UI and link to access Grafana to view the instance health metrics (e.g. VRAM usage).
+3. An EC2 deploys the GenFlow AMI image from Logicwork’s ECR.
+Each GenFlow solution (e.g. TextGen, ImageGen) have their own dedicated images curated by Logicwork.
+Users will be able to choose the solutions to deploy via CloudFormation deployment.
+4. Once the EC2 is ready for use, users can access the web UI with the credentials provided in their email notification.
+5. If a user does not define a S3 bucket during the CloudFormation deployment, a GenFlow bucket is created to store training data and model artifacts.
+GenFlow allows users to copy their data from S3 into the instance for model fine-tuning.
+6. Elastic File Storage (EFS) is used to provide elastic storage volume such users will not have to worry about manually provisioning storage.
+7. GenFlow is integrated with vector databases such as AWS OpenSearch or Kendra such that users can define the index ID they want to use for RAG applications.
+8. Users can deploy foundational models or fine-tuned LORA models and deploy to a SageMaker endpoint and test the endpoint via the web UI.
+9. Data will be encrypted at rest using KMS.
+GenFlow uses different storage services (EBS, EFS and S3), each one of them will have a separate KMS key to enhance security.
+Services like EBS and EFS enforces data-in-transit encryption by default.
+10. GenFlow EC2 instance is deployed inside a private subnet, an application load balancer will be used to connect to the instance.
+WAF will be configured to monitor application load balancer traffic and block common web exploits and bots.
+Users also have the option to deploy GenFlow in their own VPC.
+11. SSL termination can be configured if customer have their own domain on Route53 using AWS Certificate Manager.
+12. AWS Bedrock is integrated with TextGen such users that can use any of the available large language foundational models.

 ## Security

 Security is paramount when handling private data, which may contain sensitive business or personal information.
 GenFlow enhances security with: